ansible/ansible/docs/docsite/rst/vault.rst

 `````````````````````````````````````````````````````````````````

 The :ref:`ansible-vault encrypt_string` command will encrypt and format a provided string into a format
-that can be included in `ansible-playbook` YAML files.
+that can be included in :ref:`ansible-playbook` YAML files.

 See :ref:`single_encrypted_variable` for an example